TrudAX/denistrunin-blog/src/posts/performance-examples1Ax2012/index.md

 ![ActualPlanWithUnknown](ComparePlanWithUnknown.png)

-You need to know what is a logical reason for this query, how data is distributed in your tables, how unique(or how selective) each condition in the select query, why SQL generates two different plans and which plan is the correct one.
+You need to know what logical reason for this query is, how data is distributed in your tables, how unique(or how selective) each condition in the select query is, why SQL Server generates two different plans and which plan is the correct one.

 To view actual parameters for the plan in the cache you need to press "Show Execution Plan XML.." on the plan itself and scroll to the bottom.
 You can use a handy tool [MSSQLPlanToSpExecuteSql](https://github.com/denissukhotin/MSSQLPlanToSpExecuteSql) by Denis Sukhotin to convert this XLM to a normal SQL with the actual values instead of @P1.
 Then you can execute this query from SSMS with different parameter values.